Name Printer

 Abraham Paul Memoirs of the late Mrs. Mary Cooper, of London; who departed this life June 22, 1812, in the twenty-sixth year of her age.
 Extracted from her diary and epistolary correspondence.
 By Adam Clarke, LL.D.
 First American, from the last London edition.

-James and John Harper [Cliff Street] Memoirs of the late Mrs. Mary Cooper, of London; who departed this life June 22, 1812, in the twenty-sixth year of her age.
+James and John Harper [Fulton Street] Memoirs of the late Mrs. Mary Cooper, of London; who departed this life June 22, 1812, in the twenty-sixth year of her age.
 Extracted from her diary and epistolary correspondence.
 By Adam Clarke, LL.D.
 Second American edition.

 Eleazer G. House [100 Court Street] Memoirs of the life of Mrs. Elizabeth Carter.
 By the Rev. Montagu Pennington, M.A. vicar of Northbourn, in Kent, her nephew and executor.
 First American, from second English edition.